 In order to apply for ACAN 2017, you should be a currently enrolled PhD student, a postdoctoral fellow, or junior faculty (preferably with no more than 5 years after completing your PhD).

-The application deadline is Friday the 23rd of December 2016.
+The application deadline is Friday 27th January 2017

 The fee for ACAN 2017 is A$4500, which covers all meals, accommodation, laboratory supplies and teaching materials.
 Scholarships from the Neurological Foundation of New Zealand are available for NZ citizens/permanent residents.